 2. Accepted at an accredited institution of higher education; and

-3. Involved in running in some capacity (e.g., as a cross-country or track team member, as a team manager or trainer, as a member of a running or track club, or volunteer in a running activity).
+3. Involved in running in some capacity (e.g., as a cross-country or track team member, e.g., manager or trainer, running or track club member, or volunteer in a running activity).

-To apply for a Richmond Road Runners Club scholarship award, students must submit ALL of the following:
+To apply for a Richmond Road Runners Club scholarship award, ALL of the following must be submitted:

 1. A completed RRRC Scholarship Application Form (all questions answered)

-2. A 1-page essay focused on answering the three (3) questions listed in the application instructions.
-The emphasis should be on the student’s overall contribution to the sport of running, rather than on individual achievement.
+2. A 500-word essay focused on answering the three questions listed in the application instructions.
+The emphasis should be on the student’s overall contribution to the sport of running rather than on individual achievement.
 Please do not include your name on any part of the essay, and the essay should not exceed 500 words.

 3. A copy of the student’s acceptance letter from a college or university.

-4. A letter of reference from someone involved in either high school or Richmond area running that specifically addresses the student’s contributions to the running community.
+4. One letter of reference from someone involved in either high school or Richmond area running specifically addresses the student’s contributions to the running community.
 The letter should be emailed directly from the person writing the reference letter to email@example.com.

-All required documentation must be submitted by email to email@example.com.
-All applications and documentation must be received on or before midnight, May 31, 2020.
+All documents must be submitted as PDFs to firstname.lastname@example.org.
+Complete applications must be received by midnight on May 31, 2024.
 All submitted documentation will become the property of the RRRC and may be used or destroyed at the discretion of the Scholarship Committee.
 Award selections will be made by the RRRC Scholarship Committee which is solely responsible for the award decisions.
-Each scholarship recipient will be notified directly no later than June 30, 2020.
-Scholarship recipients will be announced and recognized at the RRRC Pony Pasture 5K tentatively scheduled for July 25, 2020.
+Each scholarship recipient will be notified directly before June 30, 2024.
+Scholarship recipients will be announced and recognized at the RRRC Pony Pasture 5K.
 The award will be paid directly to the student’s college or university business office.